-What is SEO Content and Why Does my Trade Business Need It?
+What is SEO Content and Why Does My Contractor Business Need It?

 What’s the big deal about ‘SEO Content’?
 You’ve gone through the hassle of setting up a website, don’t people prefer to see you’ve got tons of 5-star reviews, affordable prices, and free quotes?